kanzure/phantomjs-test-provisions/README.md

 var it = jasmine.it;
 var describe = jasmine.describe;

+/*
-/* Remember to setup the module if it's expected to be available later.
-It could also be required() inside each individual test. */ var mymodule = require("./../../mymodule")
+Remember to setup the module if it's expected to be available later.
+It could also be required() inside each individual test.

+Also usable here:
+    ./../main.js
+    ./../main
+    ./../../packagename
+*/
+var mymodule = require("./../../mymodule")

 // include the custom test files here